reggatur/docsfox/docs/Docsfox.md

 - Save a reusable spreadsheet for each client, matter or project
 ### Key limitations
 - MS Windows only
-- Requires installation of free, open source Notepad++
+- Requires installation of free, open source LibreOffice Writer or Notepad++
 - No conditional logic
 ### Variables